-The school provides an incomplete or inadequate description of how the GB will provide fiscal oversight and of the state-required audit and finance committees.
+The applicant provides an inadequate description of how the GB will provide legal and fiscal oversight and of the state-required audit and finance committees.
+"The Governing Council has oversight of the budget and it is the Council's responsibility to ensure that the funds are allocated according to needs of NMGA."